ZcashFoundation/zebra/book/src/designs/0000-template.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+# Definitions
+[definitions]: #definitions

+Lay out explicit definitions of any terms that are newly introduced, contested, or which cause confusion during the RFC design process.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation